10 Tips To Pay Off Your Retirement Debt

 1. Stop Accumulating More Debt

 One of the most important things to do if you want to tackle retirement debt is to stop gaining more debt.
-Spending can be a difficult habit to break.
-For some, it can even be an addiction.
+Spending habits can be tough to break, and for some, it may feel like an ongoing challenge.

 2. Reduce Your Spending